 - This Ball Track from Montessori Child is colorful and fun and is sure to keep your child engaged.
 It is recommended for children 3 years of age and older.

 - This Car Ramp Tracker is a different spin on a tracking toy that is very popular

 - The Elite Montessori Ball Tracker from Amazon is sturdy and has great reviews.
-Some customers say that it can topple fairly easily, so it is recommended for older children.

 Using a Ball Tracker: The Benefits

 It’s pretty hard to incorrectly use a ball tracker, but there is definitely a certain way to go about it.
 Here are a few tips on how to set up a ball tracker in your home, as well as some detailed benefits of having one:

 Ball trackers should typically be introduced to children around eighteen months old.
 Most children usually enjoy playing with a ball tracker until they reach the age of three years or even older.
 Put the tracker in your child’s play area where they can easily access it.
 One of the nice things about the tracker is that it can be used by several children at a time in a Montessori classroom.